 Firstly, I am concerned they will feel too small.
 Secondly, I worry that they will lose their association with artworks which in this case I feel may be disrespectful to the creator’s intention.
 And thirdly, because they wouldn’t fit as well into their box.
 Normally this wouldn’t be a concern but I love the packaging of this deck.
 The Golden Tarot comes in a super solid, portrait oriented box with a removable lid.
 There’s no need to “dig” the cards out of the box because when you remove the top third of the box all the cards and the book are accessible.

 I like the Wheel of Fortune because for me its message is pretty clear.
 Having a baby definitely changes things.
-Having one in a manger, well that has changed lots.
-Also the man leaning over the fire preparing the meal which, whilst it happens in many households, isn’t generally represented in many decks shows change as well.
+Having one in a manger, well that has changed a lot.
+Also the man leaning over the fire preparing the meal which, whilst it happens in many households, isn’t generally represented in many decks, shows change as well.

-I find these cards have a story to tell and in telling that story they elude to times past.
-No story exists only in the moment so I think that is an invaluable message as well.
+I find these cards have a story to tell and in telling that story they allude to times past.
+No story exists only in the moment, so I think that is an invaluable message as well.

 The Golden Tarot Book

-I like that in the Introduction she writes,
+I like that in the Introduction Kat Black writes,

 As you bond with the deck your own personal interpretations will become more important than those I’ve given here.